Class Information and dancewear

 R.A.D.
 OFFICIAL BALLET UNIFORM & JAZZ WEAR

 Our Jazz classes for girls, boys and adults, are a fun way to improve fitness, co-ordination and flexibility in a relaxed and happy atmosphere.
+They are unfortunately suspended this year but hope to return next year.

 All items are available through the Ballet School.